-COI TILITIS

-l.
-Orientation and Mentoring Information 2

-II.
-The Powers That Be 4

-III.
-Requirements for the graduate degree A. General requirements 5 8

-V. Financial support for graduate students A. Graduate Program support B. External support 16

-IX.
-Requirements for TA and GSR hiring 18

-VI.
-The role of graduate students in the Department of Earth and Planetary Sciences (rights and responsibilities) 19

-VII.
-What to do if you are having problems 21

-IV.
-Department facilities and intranets 23

-Department of Earth and Planetary Sciences Collections Policy

-Χ. Ouick Reference for M.S. and Ph.D.
-27
+Orientation and Mentoring Information 2 I. Graduate Program Advisors and Committees 4 II.
+Requirements for the graduate degree 5 A. General requirements B. Requirements for the M.S. degree C. Requirements for the Ph.D. degree 8 V. Financial support for graduate students 16 A. Graduate Program support B. External support C. Summer Internships 17 V. Employment in the Earth and Planetary Sciences department 18 VI.
+The role of graduate students in the Earth and Planetary Sciences department (rights and responsibilities) 21 VII.
+Resources 22 VIII .What to do if you are having problems 23 X. Department facilities and intranets 24 X. Department of Earth and Planetary Sciences Collections Policy 26 XI.
+Quick Reference for M.S. and Ph.D.
+28 for Entering Graduate Students | UC Davis Geology Graduate Program